Manchester United F.C.: Glazer ownership

 In May 2005, Malcolm Glazer purchased the 28.7 per cent stake held by McManus and Magnier, thus acquiring a controlling interest through his investment vehicle Red Football Ltd in a highly leveraged takeover valuing the club at approximately £800 million (then approx. $1.5 billion).
 Once the purchase was complete, the club was taken off the stock exchange.
 Much of the takeover money was borrowed by the Glazers; the debts were transferred to the club.
-As a result, the club went from being debt-free to being saddled with debts of £540 million, at interest rates of between 7% to 20%.
+As a result, the club went from being debt-free to being saddled with debts of £540 million, at interest rates of between 7% and 20%.

 In July 2006, the club announced a £660 million debt refinancing package, resulting in a 30 per cent reduction in annual interest payments to £62 million a year.
 In January 2010, with debts of £716.5 million ($1.17 billion), Manchester United further refinanced through a bond issue worth £504 million, enabling them to pay off most of the £509 million owed to international banks.
 The annual interest payable on the bonds – which were to mature on 1 February 2017 – is approximately £45 million per annum.
 Despite restructuring, the club's debt prompted protests from fans on 23 January 2010, at Old Trafford and the club's Trafford Training Centre.
 Supporter groups encouraged match-going fans to wear green and gold, the colours of Newton Heath.
 On 30 January, reports emerged that the Manchester United Supporters' Trust had held meetings with a group of wealthy fans, dubbed the "Red Knights", with plans to buying out the Glazers' controlling interest.
 The club's debts reached a high of £777 million in June 2007.